 Our team has been hard at work selecting AI models capable of improving commodity price forecast accuracy.
 Here’s what we’ve learned.

-In a recent blog post, Sidharth Kalia explored Artificial Intelligence’s potential to transform commodity insights for producers, traders and consumers alike, and what companies can do to determine if it’s the right intelligence solution for them.
+In a recent blog post, Sidharth Kalia explored Artificial Intelligence’s potential to transform commodity insights for producers, traders and consumers alike, and what companies can do to determine the right commodity intelligence solution for them.

 He discussed a variety of organisational demands and factors that can help drive that evaluation process.
 But how did we reach that point?
 What did The Smart Cube do to identify those relevant use cases and prove the potential value of narrow AI across commodity price forecasting?

 To find out, we spoke to The Smart Cube’s Senior Specialist Anuj Madaan.
 Here’s what he had to share.